intel/intel-extension-for-pytorch/docker/README.md

 ```

 #### Verify if XPU is accessible from PyTorch:
-You are inside container now.
-Run following command to verify XPU is visible to PyTorch:
+You are inside the container now.
+Run the following command to verify XPU is visible to PyTorch:
 ```bash
 python -c "import torch;print(torch.device('xpu'))"
 ```